gdurif/optimizeR/README.md

 ## Abstract

 The workshop will be divided into two parts.
-Here https://github.com/gdurif/optimizeR you can find the training materials and preliminary requirements (will be updated soon).
+Here https://github.com/gdurif/optimizeR you can find the materials and preliminary requirements (will be updated soon).
 Both parts will include a presentation and programming tutorials.

 The first part will focus on efficiently solving standard statistics or machine learning related optimization problems in R. We will talk about several R packages, in particular the following estimation and benchmark libraries: